Years 3-5 - ʿĀlimiyyah

 Text: Sharḥ Maʿānī al-Āthār

 Course Description: Sharḥ Maʿānī al-Āthār by Imām Abū Jaʿfar al-Ṭaḥāwī is a masterful display of legal and traditional expertise.
-It has long been considered as one of the premier works of establishing the traditional basis of Islamic law.
+It has long been considered one of the premier works of establishing the traditional basis of Islamic law.
 In this text, Imām al-Ṭaḥāwī demonstrates how the sources of Islamic law are in fact not contradictory to one another.
-He clarifies abrogated texts and rulings and he demonstrates how various texts and rulings complement one another.
+He clarifies abrogated texts and rulings and demonstrates how various texts and rulings complement one another.
 Students will gain access to the more extensive resources and references of narrations that are the basis of and help to substantiate legal rulings in Islam.
-Students will learn to comprehend and have appreciation of the complementary nature of legal sources in Islam.
-Students will learn to appreciate the depth and genius of the Islamic legal theory and the legal thinkers of Islamic history.
+They will learn to comprehend and appreciate the complementary nature of legal sources in Islam.
+Students will also learn to appreciate the depth and genius of Islamic legal theory and its scholars.

 Instructor: Mufti Hussain Kamani